 There is a firefly season and Blue Spring, located 35 miles north of Orlando in Orange City, is firefly central.

-This year, the fireflies started appearing during the first week of April, so “firefly season” should extend through around Easter Sunday, April 20.
+This year, the fireflies started appearing during the last weekend of March, so “firefly season” should extend through the weekend of April 11-12.

 To allow visitors to enjoy this phenomenon, Blue Spring lets visitors stay after the traditional closing time to see ” Mother Nature’s light show,” according to the park’s website.